“Dr. Melfi’s Very Own Episode”

 Additional headaches come in the form of Johnny Sack’s move to New Jersey.
 The NYC underboss claims he only bought the house because of his wife, but Tony knows a watchful eye when he sees one.
 Sack didn’t move across the bridge for the lower property taxes and scenic locale.

-Of course, Dr. Melfi is the only one whom we really want to see.
+Of course, Dr. Melfi is the only character whom we really want to see.
 Her storyline is immediate and heart-wrenching.
 The fact that she can even muster the strength to speak — Bracco’s voice hoarse yet wholesome — is commendable and powerful.
 She’s been beaten, but not broken.

-The main dilemma of “Employee of the Month” becomes this: should Melfi sic Tony on her rapist, or should she remain silent and save her soul?
+The main dilemma of “Employee of the Month” then becomes this: should Melfi sic Tony on her rapist, or should she remain silent and save her soul?
 Everything she’s done so far on the series has led up to this moment, and this is effectively the climax of her character arc for the entire series.

 As an audience, we know that Jesus Rossi deserves to be flayed alive.
 Melfi knows it, too.
 She confesses that nothing has given her more satisfaction than seeing “that employee-of-the-month cocksucker” torn limb from limb by the Rottweiler in her dream.
 But to give in to Tony’s toxic influence would be the “wrong” thing to do.
 In the long run, nothing good can come from it.